Accra is a small but busy city, with many things to see both on and off the beaten track. Here are some experiences you should be sure not to miss.

 Ghana’s first museum space dates back to 1957 and features the history of this young nation in three main collection areas: archaeology, ethnography, and art.
 You can discover the history of Kente, learn about indigenous instruments, jewellery and much more in an engaging narrative set within a peaceful space.

 These two spots are highly rated for their Ghanaian food staples: fufu, banku, jollof rice, yam, plantain and beans, as well as much more, including local drinks such as bissap (hibiscus) juice and freshly tapped palm wine.
-At Buka, enjoy the ambience of their terraced dining and live highlife, and at Country Kitchen be prepared to encounter many politicians, as this open-air space is a favourite among those in government.
+At Buka, enjoy the ambience of its terraced dining and live highlife, and at Country Kitchen be prepared to encounter many politicians, as this open-air space is a favourite among those in government.

 A unique Ghana experience, these fantasy coffins come in all forms, only limited by the imagination of the commissioner.
 Be prepared to see large fish, Bibles, Coke bottles, vegetables and beer bottles to name but a few.
 Like what you see?
 You can have one shipped in preparation of your departure to the next life.
 Or just take a wander around one of these delightfully laid-back artist workshops, which once upon a time prompted former American president Jimmy Carter to commission a coffin in the shape of a cigar.